 Indeed, since $\phi_N$ is an eigenfunction of $P_N$, we have that for any $x\in D_N$

 (Recall that we set $\phi_N(z)=0$ for $z\notin D_N$ so the sum is only on $z\in D_N$.)
 Therefore, \eqref{eq:kernel_conductances} coincides with \eqref{eq:def-p_N}. \end{remark}

-In the rest of the paper, we will focus on the tilted RW since it will provide a good description of most of the range of SRW conditioned to stay in $D_N$.
-Indeed, under $\Pbf( \cdot \, | \, \mathcal{R}_{t_N} \subseteq D_N)$, the SRW before time $(1-\eta) t_N$ should ``look like'' the tilted RW; put otherwise, it should not feel the fact that the time horizon of the conditioning is finite.
+In the rest of the paper, we will focus on the confined RW since it will provide a good description of most of the range of SRW conditioned to stay in $D_N$.
+Indeed, under $\Pbf( \cdot \, | \, \mathcal{R}_{t_N} \subseteq D_N)$, the SRW before time $(1-\eta) t_N$ should ``look like'' the confined RW; put otherwise, it should not feel the fact that the time horizon of the conditioning is finite.

-\begin{remark} The tilted random walk under $\Pbf^N$ has a stationary occupation measure given by~$\phi_N^2$, with proper normalisation.
+\begin{remark} The confined random walk under $\Pbf^N$ has a stationary occupation measure given by~$\phi_N^2$, with proper normalisation.
 Therefore, the interlacements that we consider must exhibit a space-inhomogeneous density of trajectories, notably on $B$ where it should be given by $\phi_N^2$.
 Such interlacements are called \textit{tilted random interlacements} (tilted RI) and were introduced in \cite{teixeira2009interlacement,liLowerBoundDisconnection2014}.
 They correspond to a Poisson point process of trajectories, with trajectories that are not SRW but rather a \textit{tilted} RW, which creates the spatial inhomogeneity (see Section \ref{ssec:entrelac-tilte} for details). \end{remark}